Madsam999/Pathtracer-Project/README.md

 I don't have any long term plans for this project in terms of what I would like to implement.
 I'm kind of just following Sebastian Lague's videos and implementing features I think look or seem cool.
 I would like to get as far as my raytracer project that I did during my last semester (https://github.com/Madsam999/IFT3150_Cours_Projet) so I guess you could say that this is my long term goal.

 Thanks for checking out my repo!
 I'll add renders in an image folder as I progress through the project!

+In order to run this project, I used the builtin VcPkg module of CLion.
+On Windows, I installed the libraries in x64-mingw-dynamic and my CMake configuration to allow the program to run is:

+-DCMAKE_TOOLCHAIN_FILE=C:[path_to_.vcpkg-clion]\scripts\buildsystems\vcpkg.cmake -DVCPKG_TARGET_TRIPLET=x64-mingw-dynamic

+On Linux and MacOs, it will probably be the same thing, but the VcPkg Target Triplet will differ because of the OS.
+When installing using VcPkg, you can either force VcPkg to use a specific Target Triplet or let it decide for you.
+If it decides for you, verify the Triplet it chose and specify it in the configuration by changing the DVCPKG_TARGET_TRIPLET field.